qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 Validation procedure with PATH_CHALLENGE and PATH_RESPONSE frames described in Section 8 of {{I-D.ietf-quic-transport}} to verify whether the additional addresses advertised by the host are reachable.
-In this case, those addresses can be used to initiate new uniflows to spread packets over several networks following a packet scheduling policy that is out of scope of this document.
+In this case, those addresses can be used to initiate new uniflows to spread packets over several paths following a packet scheduling policy that is out of scope of this document.

 TODO: Add a companion document discussing the packet scheduling and path